My favorites | Sign in

-Functional Java is an open source library that aims to prepare the Java programming language for the inclusion of closures.
-It also serves as a platform for learning functional programming concepts by introducing these concepts using a familiar language.
+Functional Java is an open source library for applying Functional Programming concepts in the Java language.
+It also serves as a platform for learning these concepts by introducing them using a familiar language.
 The library is intended for use in production applications and is thoroughly tested using the technique of automated specification-based testing with ScalaCheck.

 Functional Java website